amaan8429/cur8t/README.md

 tosters and loaders

+- [x] add a loader on the collection page when the data is being fetched
-- [ ] add a toast on the collection page when a new collection is added
+- [x] add a loader on the collection page when the data is being deleted
-- [ ] add a toast on the collection page when a new bookmark is added
+- [x] add a loader on the collection page when the data is being added
-- [ ] add a toast on the collection page when a new bookmark is deleted
+- [x] add a loader on the collection page when the data is being updated

-- [ ] add a toast on the collection page when a new collection is deleted
+- [x] add a toast on the collection page when a new collection is added
-- [ ] add a loader on the collection page when the data is being fetched
+- [x] add a toast on the collection page when a new collection is deleted and it should have a undo button. learn how to implement a undo button in the toast itself
-- [ ] add a loader on the collection page when the data is being deleted
+- [x] add a toast on the collection page when collection name is updated
-- [ ] add a loader on the collection page when the data is being added
+- [x] add a toast on the collection paage when visibliity is changed
-- [ ] add a loader on the collection page when the data is being updated
+- [x] add a toast on the collection page when a link is copied

 Miscs

 - [ ] trash the collection db setup
-- [ ] add zod validation on both sides
+- [ ] add zod validation on both sidesl
 - [ ] / page design
 - [ ] github backup
 - [ ] settings page - clerk something